rudolph-ito/chily-games/references.md

 ...

 Haldon said, "The noble Qavo Nogarys is the customs officer here in Selhorys.
-I have never once defeated him at *cyvasse*."
+I have never once defeated him at cyvasse."

 ...

-As each of them was setting up their pieces behind the *cyvasse* screen, Haldon said, "What news from downriver?
+As each of them was setting up their pieces behind the cyvasse screen, Haldon said, "What news from downriver?
 Will it be war?"

 ...